Founder and CEO

-Sophia and her group manage the day-to-day logistics of ExtraFood's food recovery program, including volunteer management, pickup/delivery scheduling, truck management and our technology platform.
+Sophia and her group oversee and manage the day-to-day logistics of ExtraFood's food recovery program, including volunteer management, pickup/delivery scheduling, truck management and our technology platform.
 She has extensive background in Operations roles and in promoting environmental responsibility.
 Most recently she was Chief Operations Officer at Healthy Building Science, a local Green Building and Industrial Hygiene firm providing environmental assessment and testing services for commercial and residential clients throughout the Bay Area.
 Her email address is Sophia at ExtraFood dot org.

 As ExtraFood’s volunteer coordinator, Donna is primarily responsible for the recruitment, training and engagement of ExtraFood’s volunteers.
 She has an extensive background in customer service while working in the hospitality industry for many years leading hotel operations and sales teams.
 Donna enjoys living in Marin with her family and being involved in organizations that assist others in the community.
 She has an MBA from University of Oregon and a BS from University of Delaware.
 Her email address is Donna at ExtraFood dot org.

 Food Recovery Coordinator

 Bill is responsible for using ExtraFood's refrigerated truck to pick up and immediately deliver recovered food, complementing our volunteer program and serving as an ambassador for ExtraFood with specific food donors and recipient partners.
 Bill also provides training and coaching for ExtraFood's Food Recovery Drivers.
 Before joining ExtraFood's Operations team and co-creating ExtraFood's refrigerated vehicle program, Bill served 37 years on the Mount Tamalpais Watershed for the Marin Municipal Water District and retired in 2016 as the Chief Park Ranger.
 His email address is BillH at ExtraFood dot org.

-Marc is responsible for using ExtraFood's refrigerated truck to pick up and immediately deliver recovered food, complementing our volunteer program and serving as an ambassador for ExtraFood with specific food donors and recipient partners.
-Before joining ExtraFood's Operations team, Marc worked for many years in the food industry in a variety of capacities, including in delivery, as the Sales Manager for packaged food companies, and as the General Manager of restaurants.
-His email address is Marc at ExtraFood dot org.
+Will is responsible for using ExtraFood's refrigerated truck to pick up and immediately deliver recovered food, complementing our volunteer program and serving as an ambassador for ExtraFood with specific food donors and recipient partners.
+Before joining ExtraFood's Operations team, Will was teaching abroad.
+He enjoys being active in the community and volunteers at the Spahr Center, one of ExtraFood's recipient partners.
+His email address is Will at ExtraFood dot org.

 Grace Soriano Gonzaga